RussellGN/gum.inc/README.md

 3. review about page
 4. dir read more
-5. about page inspiration and creation
-6. revamp subscriptiotns panel on dashboard
+5. revamp subscriptiotns panel on dashboard
-7. create a statndard dir card with simplified prop
+6. create a statndard dir card with simplified prop
-8. settings page
+7. settings page
-9. contact page and partner withus page, or maybe just make it an email 'mailto'
+8. contact page and partner withus page, or maybe just make it an email 'mailto'
-10.   edit pages for the different forms
+9. edit pages for the different forms
-11.   work on the title-description component and make it more customizable via props, also enable the adding of links via it
+10.   work on the title-description component and make it more customizable via props, also enable the adding of links via it
-12.   revamp notifications panel, maybe even move it
+11.   revamp notifications panel, maybe even move it
-13.   add inc score and other stats attributes to interfaces or perhaps their own stats interface that others inherit from
+12.   add inc score and other stats attributes to interfaces or perhaps their own stats interface that others inherit from
-14.   body background
+13.   body background
-15.   logo revamp
+14.   logo revamp
-16.   favicon
+15.   favicon
-17.   mobile nav
+16.   mobile nav
-18.   mobile responsiveness
+17.   mobile responsiveness
-19.   polish
+18.   polish

 ## look into once done